rufuswilson/slackbuilder/README.md

 A Docker image for building packages for slackware.
 Using [aclemons/slackware:15.0](https://hub.docker.com/r/aclemons/slackware) as baseimage.

-Uses 3 different pre-defined paths, and things will be execured in listed order `/packages` - any `.txz` here will be installed, then any `.sh` will be executed.
+Uses 3 different pre-defined paths, and things will be execured in listed order.
+`/packages` - any `.txz` here will be installed, then any `.sh` will be executed.
 Will travel subdirectories.
 `/slackbuild` - executes the first `.SlackBuild` found.
 `/output` - optional directory for outputs.